kubeflow/website/content/en/docs/components/pipelines/v2/components/importer-components.md

 {{% kfp-v2-keywords %}}

-Unlike the other three authoring approaches, an importer component is not a general authoring style but a pre-baked component for a specific use case: loading a machine learning artifact from from a URI into the current pipeline and, as a result, into [ML Metadata][ml-metadata].
+Unlike the other three authoring approaches, an importer component is not a general authoring style but a pre-baked component for a specific use case: loading a machine learning artifact from a URI into the current pipeline and, as a result, into [ML Metadata][ml-metadata].
 This section assumes basic familiarity with KFP [artifacts][artifacts].

 As described in [Pipeline Basics][pipeline-basics], inputs to a task are typically outputs of an upstream task.
 When this is the case, artifacts are easily accessed on the upstream task using `my_task.outputs['<output-key>']`.
 The artifact is also registered in ML Metadata when it is created by the upstream task.